Raid in France

 Raid in France has organized, from September 13th to September 20th, 2014, a step of the Adventure Racing World Championship.ez

 This international sports-event went throught the Auvergne region, starting from the town of Puy-en-Velay (Haute Loire) to Grau du Roi which is located in the Languedoc-Roussillon region, passing by the Ardèche, the Lorèze, the Gard and the Hérault departments.

 There were in all 35 high level teams, coming from 15 different countries, that participated in this non stop adventure, in total autonomy.

 Ranking: The French “400Team Raidlight” ranked top on the 2014 race, before the local teams “Lozère Sport Nature” and “Arverne Outdoor”.

-Adventure Racing World Championship was in France !
+The Adventure Racing World Championship was in France for the first time !